clarenceb/sidekiq_sinatra_spike/README.md

 This demo tests Sidekiq for job processing with a Sinatra web app both under MRI Ruby and JRuby.

+It also demonstrates how to build a WAR file from a Sinatra app that runs with an embedded Jetty server.
+The Sidekiq worker(s) can also be run from the expanded WAR file without any dependency on having to install JRuby on the target environment - you only need Java JDK 1.7.0.

 Tested on Mac OS X 10.8.5 with a Centos 6.3 64-bit VM.

 Prequisites: